fledge-iot/fledge/docs/plugin_developers_guide/02_persisting_data.rst

 This menu allows the import and export of the persisted data to a file.
 This is useful when debugging pipelines to alter the state of the plugin.
 The import function is only available if the plugin is shutdown.

 You can also delete the persisted data, allowing you to purge the saved state of the plugin and forcing it back to initial operating conditions.

+It is also possible to use the |REST API| to interact with the plugin data that is persisted.